kromych/disarm64/Readme.md

 This project contains tooling for generating instruction decoders based on a decision tree from some standard description of ISA.
-The objective of efficient and precise instruction decoding is a pretty common one for disassemblers, debuggers and emulators, and the other tools alike.
+The objective of efficient and precise instruction decoding is a pretty common one for disassemblers, debuggers, emulators, VMMs, and the other tools alike.

 The more instructions are there to decode, the more laborious and error-prone the task becomes.
 Thus one might set their eyes on the idea to _generate_ the decoder from a